 Dr Ngozi Elumogo and Dr Arjan Narbad

-Professor Arjan Narbad, Research Leader, Quadram Institute, following NICE guidance, developed the facility to obtain, screen and deliver healthy material suitable for FMT.
+Professor Arjan Narbad, Research Leader, Quadram Institute, following NICE guidance, developed the facility to obtain, screen and deliver healthy material suitable for IMT.
 The entire procedure is overseen and managed by Dr Ngozi Elumogo, Consultant Microbiologist and Director of Infection Control at NNUH.

-The team continue to look at ways of refining the FMT procedure.
+The team continue to look at ways of refining the IMT procedure.
 Although it has been very successful here and elsewhere in treating recurrent C. difficile infections, it’s not fully understood which components of the microbiota are essential.
 The team here are combining their clinical and microbiology expertise to try to address this.
 They have recently published a study in the journal Infectious Diseases and Therapy.
-In the study, they compared their FMT strategy with that of another hospital using FMT to treat C. difficile.
+In the study, they compared their IMT strategy with that of another hospital using IMT to treat C. difficile.
 Despite one site using fresh samples and the other using frozen, and one favouring delivery through the nose and the other via colonoscopy, both had similarly high success rates.

-There is a lot of interest in using FMT to treat the increasing number of diseases that have been linked to the microbiota.
-A number of very small trials have taken place, but these have been hampered by the lack of standardisation in how the FMT is administered.
+There is a lot of interest in using IMT to treat the increasing number of diseases that have been linked to the microbiota.
+A number of very small trials have taken place, but these have been hampered by the lack of standardisation in how the IMT is administered.
 There is also an inherent variability in faecal material, even from the same donor, so using a defined mix of microbes might turn out to be a way of achieving the same effects that also has the benefit of being more acceptable to the patient.

 The Quadram Institute has a major programme of research looking at what makes a healthy microbiota, how this changes in disease and during ageing, and how the two are linked.
 The ultimate aim is to be able to develop new strategies based on this knowledge to treat some of these conditions.
-At the moment, NICE only allows FMT to be used for C. difficile infections.
+At the moment, NICE only allows FMT to be used for recurrent C. difficile infections.
 At the Quadram Institute we believe that by unlocking the potential of the microbiota we can make a difference to the treatment of a wide range of conditions and help people live healthier lives for longer.